ajan890/ajan890/MC-Watermarker/README.txt

 README v1.0
 SOFTWARE v1.0

+#ABOUT
+This software was originally written for ENDER SMP Technical Minecraft Server in order to facilitate watermarking screenshots produced by players while connected to the ENDER SMP survival or creative servers.

 #FIRST LAUNCH
 On the first launch, the user will be greeted with a welcome screen, and prompted to choose an image, either a .jpg or .png (support for other file types may be added in the future),